ozanj/naed_presentation/index.md

 Scholarship on recruiting is sparse

-- Audits of university resonse to inquiries (e.g., Hanson, 2017; Thornhill, forthcoming)
+- Audits of university response to inquiries (e.g., Hanson, 2017; Thornhill, forthcoming)
 - Off-campus recruiting visits
     - From the college perspective (Stevens, 2007)
-        - important for relationships with prospects, counselors at "feeder" schools
+        - Important for relationships with prospects, counselors at "feeder" schools
     - From the perspective of high school students (Holland, 2019)
         - Which universities visit affects student decisions, especially first-gen and students of color

 Research gap
 - We don't know which universities visit which schools and communities
-- If poor students, communities of color not being recruited, then "under-matching" may be due to under-recruiting rather than lack of guidance
+- If poor students, communities of color are not being recruited, then "under-matching" may be due to under-recruiting rather than lack of guidance

 <!--
 ---